lecyberbill/Pycnaptiq-AI/changlog.md

 ### Fixed

 - py was used instead of python se which prevented pip from being updated
+- Image generation problem on low vram level configurations: addition of an additional argument max_split_size_mb:38 to try to resolve this problem

 ### Changed